Mongolia gets new PM, ends weeks of uncertainty

 The DP's moderate stance will be a departure from the MPP, which had demanded to renegotiate mining contracts with a view to limiting foreign ownership of the country's mineral wealth.

 One of the targets was the massive Oyu Tolgoi copper and gold project, which is set to start production later this year and is 66 percent owned by Rio Tinto and Turquoise Hill Resources, with the remaining stake held by the Mongolian government.

-"The newly established government will welcome foreign investment, we will guarantee them a stable legal environment, we will try to fulfill our party agenda," MP Chimed Saikhanbileg told Reuters in a telephone interview.
+"The newly established government will welcome foreign investment, we will guarantee them a stable legal environment we will try to fulfil our party agenda," MP Chimed Saikhanbileg told Reuters in a telephone interview.

 Mongolia is gripped by a mining boom that is set to transform its tiny economy, but political uncertainties have threatened to overshadow efforts to attract foreign investment needed to develop mines and build essential infrastructure.